 In 2009, Molly moved to Rwanda to help publicize the work of conservation-based nonprofits through writing, photography, video, and media outreach.
 She later joined the staff of the Mountain Gorilla Veterinary Project (MGVP) as the organization’s communications officer.
 Her work with MGVP in Rwanda, Uganda, and DRC has given her a unique perspective into the lives of the mountain gorillas and the conservation efforts underway to protect them.

 Molly now divides her time between the U.S. and Africa and continues to work for MGVP while also pursuing freelance writing and photography projects.
-When in Rwanda, Molly and her friends always make the effort to spend an afternoon enjoying massages and wine at Volcanoes Safari’s Virunga Lodge, which has one of the most stunning views on the planet.
+When in Africa, Molly and her friends always make the effort to spend an afternoon enjoying massages and wine at Volcanoes Safari’s Virunga Lodge, which is a safari lodge in Rwanda with one of the most stunning views on the planet.